-Learning outcomes are statements that are designed to help learners better grasp the knowledge they should aim to gain from a certain course, activity, or module.
+Learning outcomes are statements designed to help learners better grasp the knowledge they should aim to get from a certain course, activity, or module.
 Well written learning outcomes emphasize proper application of the course material and how it applies to the leaners’ real world situation.
-The benefits of using learning outcomes in your eLearning material may seem evident, but in this post, we aim to explain exactly why they’re so important.
+The benefits of using learning outcomes in your eLearning material may seem obvious, but in this post, we explain exactly why they’re so important.

 Example: Basic Japanese